mfkiwl/hoomd-blue/ARCHITECTURE.md

 contains logic when given a pybind11 produced Python object can sync between C++ and Python.
 See `ParameterDict.__setitem__` for this logic.
 Attribute specific logic can be created using the `_getters` and `_setters` attributes.
-The logic requires (outside custom getters and setters that all `ParameterDict` keys be available as properties of the C++ object using the pybind11 property implementation (https://pybind11.readthedocs.io/en/stable/classes.html#instance-and-static-fields).
+The logic requires (outside custom getters and setters) that all `ParameterDict` keys be available as properties of the C++ object using the pybind11 property implementation (https://pybind11.readthedocs.io/en/stable/classes.html#instance-and-static-fields).
 Properties can be read-only which means they will never be set through `ParameterDict`, but can be through the C++ class constructor.
-Attempting to set such a property after attaching will result in an `MutabilityError` being thrown.
+Attempting to set such a property after attaching will result in a `MutabilityError` being thrown.

 This class should be used to define all attributes shared with C++ member variables that are on a per-object basis (i.e. not per type).
 Examples of